ph: 909-652-6428

 At the end of the class, you must:

-1. Turn in your Photo Journal and Field Questions on a flash drive with 2 GB or higher only.
-It must be a dedicated drive with ONLY your journal/field questions on it.
+1. Turn in your Photo Journal and Field Questions on a flash drive with a minimum of 8 GB or higher only.
+It must be a dedicated drive with ONLY your Photo Journal and field questions on it.
 NO other files/doc. are allowed on the flash drive.
 If you have any other files/docs/programs. on the flash drive, it will NOT be accepted/graded.

 Place two photos per Power Point slide and each photo must be clearly identified by